slouc/setting-up-spark/README.md

 This guide doesn't explain stuff like:
 - how and why Spark works
 - what are RDDs, actions or transformations
-- how to set up JDK on your machine
+- how to set up JDK on your machine or how to install Scala

 It is focused on getting Spark up and running under 10-15 minutes, with as little digressions as possible.
 There are more detailed tutorials out there, in case that's what you need (you can start from [this one](https://github.com/mbonaci/mbo-spark) or [this one](https://github.com/deanwampler/spark-scala-tutorial)).

 ##Setting up the project##

 First of all, download [sbt](https://github.com/sbt/sbt).
-Now you can import the project into your favourite IDE:
+Now you can import the project into your favourite IDE.

 ####Eclipse####